thebigcrafter/KygekPingTPS/README.md

 # Upcoming Features

-- Able to change no permission message in `config.yml`
-- Able to change player not found message in `config.yml`
-- Able to change current tps message in `config.yml`
-- Able to change current player network ping in `config.yml`
-- Automatic update checker
-- And much more
+- Currently none planned.
+You can contribute or suggest for new features.

 # Additional Notes

-- Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
+- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
 - If you find bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekPingTPS/issues">here</a> or DM Kygekraqmak#6415 via Discord.
 - We accept any contributions!
 If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekPingTPS/pulls">here</a>.